bloominstituteoftechnology/DS-Unit-3-Sprint-3-Big-Data/module4-apache-spark-day-2/module4.md

 How many columns does this dataframe have?
 How many rows?

 How many farmer's markets are in your zip code?
 In your state?
-In the country?

 What farmer's market has the longest name?